-Risk Potential Impacts Mitigation Availability of adequate funding.
-Programme slippage which could result in a delay in adoption of the revised LDP beyond the life of the current LDP (2021), thereby creating a policy void if a revised LDP was not adopted before this date.
+Risk Potential Impacts Mitigation Covid-19 Further delay to the Plan making process as a result of additional government restrictions.
+Monitor issues and scope of any impact - keep under review.
+Note: Evidential changes and further unaccountable delays may require additional funding stream beyond current provisions.
+Availability of adequate funding.
+Programme slippage which could result in a delay in adoption of the revised LDP beyond the life of the current LDP (2021).
+Reference is made to the Ministers letter of the 24 th September 2020 on the issue of LDP drop dead dates.
 Monitor and keep under review ensuring that as appropriate bids are submitted for any additional funding.
 Staff resources Programme slippage and potential difficulties and timing issues in replacing qualified and experienced planners.
 Monitor and keep under review.
 Council reporting structure and decision making.
 Programme slippage.
 Liaise closely with democratic services to ensure requirements are planned and programmed accordingly.
 Ensure documentation is prepared in a timely manner.
 Application of the Welsh language standards and resultant translation requirements.
 Programme slippage.
 Liaise closely with translation services to ensure requirements are planned and programmed accordingly.
 Ensure documentation is prepared in a timely manner.

 Printing and other production issues Programme slippage.
 Liaise closely with relevant provider and service areas to ensure requirements are planned and programmed accordingly.
 Ensure documentation is prepared in a timely manner.
 Additional requirements arising from changes in legislation and national policy.
 Requirement for additional work with resultant programme slippage.
 Monitor emerging changes and respond early to changes where this is possible.
 Changes in other Plans and strategies Requirement for additional work with resultant programme slippage.
 Maintain close liaison with other service areas and partners and monitor emerging changes and respond early to changes where this is possible.
 Legal challenge LDP quashed with resultant additional workload and resource requirements.
 Ensure procedures, legislation and regulatory provisions are complied with.
 Insufficient information available to ensure assessment of proposals Programme slippage.
 Identify expectations of respondents within this DA and through supporting guidance documents.
 Significant objections from statutory bodies Requirement for additional and potentially significant work.
 This may raise issues in terms of resources and timetabling of future stages.
 Ensure the views of statutory bodies are sought and considered as early as possible with liaison throughout the Plan making process.
 Ensure implications are monitored and where necessary additional resources identified.
 Failure to satisfy the tests of soundness Adoption of the LDP would not be able to proceed without considerable additional work.
-Consequential substantive delay would mean the existing LDP post would cease in 2021, thereby creating a policy void if a revised LDP was not adopted before this date.
+Consequential substantive delay (in addition to that as result of Covid-19) will mean the existing LDP would cease at the end of 2021.
+Reference is made to the Ministers letter of the 24 th September 2020 on the issue of LDP drop dead dates.
 Ensure revised LDP is sound, founded on a robust evidence base with SA.
 Maintain liaison with Welsh Government and other key consultees to ensure that any issues and early warnings on potential issues are recognised and responded to.
 Planning Inspectorate unable to meet the timescale for examination & reporting Examination and/or report delayed.
-Could result in a delay in adoption of the revised LDP beyond the life of the current LDP thereby creating a policy void if a revised LDP was not adopted before this date.
-Ensure close liaison with the Planning Inspectorate to ensure any potential for delays are understood and accounted for.
+Could result in a further delay in adoption of the Revised LDP.
+Reference is made to the Ministers Ensure close liaison with the Planning Inspectorate to ensure any potential for delays are understood and accounted for.